 - Target disease: VL

-- Partners (since project start): Institute of Endemic Disease, Khartoum University, Sudan; London School of Hygiene and Tropical Medicine, UK; Kenya Medical Research Institute, Kenya; Koninklijk Instituut voor de Tropen, The Netherlands; Kacheliba District Hospital, Kenya; The Netherlands Cancer Institute, the Netherlands; Makerere University, Uganda; Uppsala University, Sweden; Amudat Hospital, Uganda; Leishmaniasis East Africa Platform (LEAP); Utrecht University, The Netherlands; BaseCon, Denmark; SGS, Belgium; PhinC, France; Centres d’Investigation Clinique des Centres Hospitaliers Universitaires de Clermont-Ferrand, Lille et Bichat-Claude Bernard, France; Cardiabase, France; Optimed, France; UBC, Switzerland; Sanofi-Chinoin, Hungary; Aptuit, Italy.
+- Partners (since project start): Institute of Endemic Disease, Khartoum University, Sudan; London School of Hygiene and Tropical Medicine, UK; Kenya Medical Research Institute, Kenya; Koninklijk Instituut voor de Tropen, The Netherlands; Kacheliba District Hospital, Kenya; The Netherlands Cancer Institute, the Netherlands; Makerere University, Uganda; Uppsala University, Sweden; Amudat Hospital, Uganda; Leishmaniasis East Africa Platform (LEAP); Utrecht University, The Netherlands; BaseCon, Denmark; SGS, Belgium; PhinC, France; Centres d’Investigation Clinique des Centres Hospitaliers Universitaires de Clermont-Ferrand, Lille et Bichat-Claude Bernard, France; Cardiabase (Banook group), France; Optimed, France; UBC, Switzerland; Sanofi-Chinoin, Hungary; Aptuit, Italy.

 - Project Start: 2013

 - Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; European Union – Specific International Scientific Cooperation Activities (FP7); Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/ Doctors without Borders, International; Medicor Foundation, Liechtenstein; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations and individuals.